greggigon/my-personal-kanban/README.md

 ### Functionality

 The functionality is very simple and basic.
-For a short screencast demo you can navigate to this link [link§].
+For a short screencast demo you can navigate to this link [link to follow].

 You should be able to create multiple Kanban boards with 2,3,4 and 6 columns, name columns and delete kanban.